meganwhite/fruit-basket/README.md

 ## Future development

-- Allow printing of non-text files
+[ ] Allow printing of non-text files
-- Correct singular vs. plural in existing files
+[ ] Correct singular vs. plural in existing files
-- Use the python runtime that is now shipped with this
+[ ] Get python so you can do data science